 Before heading out of town, pop into the Sonoma Valley Museum of Art at 551 Broadway.
 With various exhibits of modern art, it’s an aesthetic delight and provides a little creative refresh before forging on to more wineries.

 Today, we’re heading to the coast.
-It’s about an hour to Bodega Bay and this is where things get wild: as soothing and elegant as Sonoma is, Bodega Bay is rugged, basic, and simply gorgeous!
+It’s about an hour to Bodega Bay and this is where things get wild: as soothing and elegant as Sonoma is, Bodega Bay is rugged, primal, and simply gorgeous!
 Thankfully, there are wineries along the way so we’ll stop off at Occidental at 14715 Bodega Highway in Bodega.
 Founded by Steven Kistler in 2011, he’s continued his commitment to excellence and the entire experience at Occidental is Sonoma at its best.
 With a very focused offering, Occidental’s wines are precise and elegant, much like the tasting room and property.
 Be sure to request a visit well in advance since tastings are by appointment only.

 If you’d prefer something a little more off-the-cuff, pop into the Sonoma Coast Vineyards tasting room at 555 Highway 1 in Bodega Bay itself.
 Pinot Noir and Chardonnay shine on the cool northern coastline of Sonoma County, and Sonoma Coast Vineyards provides textbook examples of the wine.